Last updated: September 27, 2023

 The Swedish budget process runs over a two-year period.
 It starts in the year that precedes its implementation and continues during the current fiscal year; the ongoing budget can be amended in spring and autumn.

-- The Swedish International Development Agency (Sida) develops its draft budget: By March 1 of the year before a budget comes into force, Sida submits its draft to the MFA.
+- The Sida develops its draft budget: By March 1 of the year before a budget comes into force, Sida submits its draft to the MFA.
 Sida’s full budget is organized by strategies consisting of regions, countries, and broad thematic priorities (such as ‘sustainable social development’).
 Sida’s leadership and regional departments are the main decision-makers regarding budget requests.

 The 'Codebook for Donor Profile Data' presents the methodology and data sources used in each section of our Donor Profiles.